devbluen/RakNET-Fix/README.md

 Fix for raknet attack issues.

 # Credits
-- Full credits to [Dimmy UG](https://github.com/dimmyi) for working hard to find the solution, thanks also to this wonderful team that is **Eagle Vision Brasil**.
+- Full credits to [Dimmy UG](https://github.com/dimmyi) and [Benjes](https://discord.com/users/714694009703890944) | [Benjes - YT](https://www.youtube.com/channel/UCTNDUi-7mRcSr9zXfYiLsuQ) for working hard to find the solution, thanks also to this wonderful team that is **Eagle Vision Brasil**.
 - I don't want credit for this, he deserves it so much.

 # Dependencies